4. Implementing security

-Virtually any business application requires implementation of some level of security in order to authenticate the user, and to restrict application's functionality based on the user's permissions.
-In this section we are going to show you how to add security to our demo application using Xomega and standard claims-based .Net security frameworks.
+Virtually any business application requires the implementation of some level of security to authenticate the user and to restrict the application's functionality based on the user's permissions.
+In this section, we are going to show you how to add security to our demo application using Xomega and standard claims-based .Net security frameworks.

 person object, which we can use as a surrogate for the user object, but it has an internal auto-generated integer ID, which we cannot really expect the users to provide for authentication.
 Therefore, we will use the e-mail address associated with the person as the user ID.

 We also have a